zhida-li/CyberDefense/src/CSharp_Tool_BGP/Readme.md

 * OUTPUT: The program will create two files in the same directory where the .exe file is being executed.
 The file names will be: DUMP_featureselection.txt and DUMP_out.txt.

-### Case 2: With 1 argument passed on the command line
+### Case 2: With one argument passed on the command line
 ```bash
 mono ConsoleApplication1.exe ./dump_examples/DUMP
 ```

 * INPUT: The program will read the file passed by argument.
 In the case of the example, the file./dump_examples/DUMP.
 Any absolute or relative location can be passed.
 If the file does not exist, the program will abort with an error message.

-* OUTPUT: The files created will have the same name and location as the input file, but with the suffixes _featureselection.txt and _out.txt.
+* OUTPUT: The files created will have the same name and location as the input file, and with the suffixes _featureselection.txt and _out.txt.

 ## Building